robaraujo/survey/README.md

 Builds the app for production to the `build/survey.dist.js` file.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

+## Future work
+- Tests with Jest and Enzyme
+- Modal animations